Solving the inverse Sturm-Liouville problem with singular potential and with polynomials in the boundary conditions: Reconstruction formulas

-In this section, we prove Theorem~\ref{mainthm} on the reconstruction formulas for the coefficients $\sigma(x)$, $r_1(\la)$, and $r_2(\la)$ of the problem $\mathcal L$ and obtain an algorithm for solving Inverse Problem~\ref{ip:main}.
+In this section, we prove Theorem~\ref{mainthm} on the reconstruction formulas for the coefficients $\sigma(x)$, $r_1(\la)$, and $r_2(\la)$ of the problem $\mathcal L$.
 First, we prove the convergence of the series and the products in Theorem~\ref{mainthm}.
 Then, we have to show that the right-hand sides of the formulas \eqref{sigma_series}--\eqref{r2_series} equal to the coefficients $\sigma(x)$, $r_1(\la)$, and $r_2(\la)$ of $\mathcal L$.
 For this purpose, we use the approximation approach.
 We consider the finite spectral data $\{ \la_n, \alpha_n \}_{n = 1}^K$ and the corresponding main equation for sufficiently large $K$.
 It is proved that the main equation is uniquely solvable.
 Furthermore, we construct the solutions $\varphi^K(x, \la)$ and $\Phi^K(x, \la)$ by the finite data $\{ \la_n, \alpha_n \}_{n = 1}^K$, study their properties, and then build the functions $\sigma^K(x)$, $r_1^K(\la)$, and $r_2^K(\la)$.
 We prove their convergence to $\sigma(x)$, $r_1(\la)$, and $r_2(\la)$ in the corresponding spaces.
-Finally, we arrive at the validity of the formulas \eqref{sigma_series}--\eqref{r2_series} and obtain a constructive procedure for the inverse problem solution.
+Finally, we arrive at the validity of the formulas \eqref{sigma_series}--\eqref{r2_series}.

 The proof of Theorem~\ref{mainthm} consists of Lemmas~\ref{lem:sigma}--\ref{spectraldatacon}.

 \begin{lem} The series \eqref{sigma_series} converges in $L_2(0, \pi)$. \end{lem}

 \begin{proof} Consider the convergence of the series